-- Third, the structure and timing of the Net Worth Sweep-coming when the Companies were about to add tens of billions of dollars to their balance sheets-had the effect of reducing the amount of money available to guarantee that the Companies would maintain a positive net worth.
+- 88. Third, the structure and timing of the Net Worth Sweep-coming when the Companies were about to add tens of billions of dollars to their balance sheets-had the effect of reducing the amount of money available to guarantee that the Companies would maintain a positive net worth. - 89.
 Given the Companies' return to profitability, there was no imminent risk in 2012 that Fannie and Freddie would be depleting Treasury's funding commitment-that risk was at its lowest point since the start of the conservatorships.
-Communications within FHFA and Treasury in the months leading up to the Net Worth Sweep confirm that fact by indicating that the Companies' debt investors regarded Treasury's funding commitment as sufficient. - 87.
+Mr. DeMarco explicitly recognized this fact during a June 24, 2012 meeting with Secretary Geithner.
+A memo prepared by Treasury staff following that meeting recounted that "[t]hrough weeks of negotiating terms of possible amendments to the PSPAs, [Mr. DeMarco] never questioned the need to adjust the dividend schedule this year.
+Since the Secretary raised the possibility of a [principal reduction] covenant, DeMarco no longer sees the urgency of amending the PSPAs this year."
+One of Mr. DeMarco's stated reasons for being willing to delay the PSPA amendments was that "the GSEs will be generating large revenues over the coming years, thereby enabling them to pay the 10% annual dividend well into the future even with the caps."

+- 90. Communications within FHFA and Treasury in the months leading up to the Net Worth Sweep further confirm the fact that the Companies were expected to generate sufficient income in the coming years to pay Treasury's 10% dividend in cash.
+FHFA and Treasury documents indicate that the Companies' debt investors regarded Treasury's funding commitment as sufficient.
+As Treasury prepared its public explanation that the "10 percent dividend was likely to be unstable," a Treasury official observed on August 13, 2012 that this explanation "[d]oesn't hold water" because the Companies' "business won't reduce in the immediate future."
+Another Treasury official observed that same day that Treasury's receipts under the Net Worth Sweep "will likely exceed the amount that would have been paid if the 10% was still in effect."
+A July 20, 2012 email from a Treasury official similarly recognized the possibility that restructuring the dividend would lead to "a better outcome" for Treasury in light of projections about the Companies' future profitability. - 91.
 If FHFA had been genuinely concerned about preserving Treasury's funding commitment in 2012, it would have delayed imposing the Net Worth Sweep so long as the Companies maintained a substantial positive net worth.
 Instead, it imposed the Net Worth Sweep at a time when it knew that the near-term effect would be to transfer to Treasury massive profits that the Companies could have otherwise retained as a capital buffer and used to avoid making draws on Treasury's funding commitment in any subsequent unprofitable quarters.
 FHFA has acknowledged that the Net Worth Sweep increases the chances of further draws on Treasury's funding commitment, observing that the Companies "are constrained by the PSPAs from building capital" and that the lack of retained capital combined with "mark-to-market volatility from the [Companies'] derivatives portfolio" has the effect of increasing "the likelihood of negative net worth in future quarters."
 Thus, even if FHFA believed that the Companies could not generate enough profits in the long term to finance a 10% dividend on Treasury's investment, it would not have imposed the Net Worth Sweep when it did if the goal was to preserve Treasury's funding commitment.
 Doing so only increased the likelihood of future draws.